Site Map

 Causes

-The abnormal gene leads to a low level of the antithrombin III protein.
-This low level of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.
+The variant gene leads to a low level of the antithrombin III protein.
+This low level of antithrombin III can cause blood clots (thrombi) that can block blood flow and damage organs.

-People with this condition will often have blood clots at a young age.
+People with this condition will often have blood clots at a young age for no reason.
 They are also likely to have family members who have had a blood clotting problem.

 Symptoms